phillipclapham/neuroweaver/Quickstart.md

 - **Play** let you mix the ideas freely.
 - **Rest** would let that wacky image settle and spark tangential ideas (maybe a new children’s book character?).

-Neuroweaver has a *lot* more detail about topics like **Predictive Wisdom** (fast intuitions that feel “magical”), **Flow states** (full immersion in a task), and more.
+Neuroweaver has a *lot* more detail about topics like **Predictive Wisdom** (fast intuitions that feel “magical”), **Flow states** (full immersion in a task), and even more topics that can truly transform how you think and create.
 But the best way to understand them is to tinker and *notice* how your mind feels during everyday life.

 ---